myIR, payments and more

 Approval of your existing scheme as a complying superannuation fund

 The Financial Markets Authority can approve a registered superannuation scheme as a complying superannuation fund for purposes of the Income Tax Act 2007 if it was registered by 1 July 2007.
-The $1,000 government kick-start will not be paid to members of a complying superannuation fund.

 For a scheme to be approved as a complying superannuation fund it must have certain membership rules: